University accommodation room offer terms and conditions

 You will be liable to pay the full costs of the accommodation for the whole term even if you decide to move out, unless we agree to terminate the contract early.
 We will only terminate the contract early in one of the following cases:

-You can move out at any point in your contract, but we will charge you accommodation fees until a suitable replacement tenant has been found.
+You can move out at any point in your contract, but we will charge you accommodation fees until a suitable replacement Licensee has been found.

-If no suitable replacement tenant is found then you will be charged until the end of the contract.
+If no suitable replacement Licensee is found then you will be charged until the end of the contract.

-The chances of finding a suitable replacement tenant during the academic year are usually low, so we advise you to consider this when accepting an accommodation contract with us.
+The chances of finding a suitable replacement Licensee during the academic year are usually low, so we advise you to consider this when accepting an accommodation contract with us.

 You are not allowed to sublet the accommodation, or allow other students to live in the rooms without formal permission from the Student Accommodation office.